-Sun, surf and sand… This is truly a sun worshipper’s paradise of Riviera Maya and the large slice of it can be found at Cabañas Ana y Jose Beach resort.
+Sun, surf and sand… This is truly a sun worshipper’s paradise of Riviera Maya and a large slice of it can be found at Cabañas Ana y Jose Beach resort.

-Located right on the pleasantly cool, powdered limestone coastline of Tulum, Cabañas Ana y Jose is a small family-owned hotel that features 14 warmly-decorated rooms, a beach side swimming pool and a lovely restaurant.
+Located right on the pleasantly cool, powdered coastline of Tulum, Cabañas Ana y Jose is a small chic hotel that features 14 warmly-decorated rooms, a beach side swimming pool and a lovely restaurant.

-It’s a perfect place to relax with a creamy, ice-cold piña colada in your hand, dip your feet in the sand and listen to the soothing sound of waves in the background.
+It’s a perfect place to relax with a glass of Prosecco in your hand, your feet in the sand and listen to the soothing sound of waves in the background.

 And if it gets too hot, you can always follow the ancient Mayan tradition and take a little siesta nap in your room.
-Besides being air-conditioned, all rooms at Cabañas Ana y Jose beach resort feature comfortable beds, ceiling fans and an en-suite bathroom (see more details in the amenities section below).
-There is also a 24/7 electricity, screened windows and hot water ‘luxuries’ that are not always easy to find amongst eco-sustainable Tulum beach properties.
+Besides being air-conditioned, all rooms at Cabañas Ana y Jose Beach Hotel feature comfortable beds, ceiling fans and an en-suite bathroom (see more details in the amenities section below).
+There is also a 24/7 electricity, screened windows and hot water ‘luxuries’ that are not always easy to find at eco-sustainable Tulum beach properties.

 Greet the sunrise on the pool patio with a glass of freshly squeezed orange juice.
 Try some of the delicious Mexican dishes prepared for you at the Ana y Jose restaurant.
 Admire the power of the Caribbean with its tall turquoise waves rolling into the shore.

 Visit the renowned Mayan Tulum ruins, located a few minutes south from Cabañas Ana y Jose hotel.
-Experience the raw beauty of the Yucatan Peninsula at Sian Kaan Biosphere Reserve (just a few miles down the Boca Paila/Punta Allen coconut road) or head to Tulum Pueblo for shopping and restaurants.
+Experience the raw beauty of the Yucatan Peninsula in Sian Ka’an Biosphere Reserve or head to the Tulum Pueblo for shopping and more restaurants.

 But before doing all this, take a minute to add Cabañas Ana y Jose Hotel to your inquiry!
 Then go ahead and start packing your swimming suit, sunscreen and flop-flops.